mischa78/boxroom/README.md

 Mail settings
 -------------
-Boxroom sends email when users want to reset their password or when they share files.
+Boxroom sends email when inviting new users, when users want to reset their password or when they share files.
 For this to work, depending on your environment, you have op to open `config/environments/development.rb` or `config/environments/production.rb`, uncomment the following lines and fill in the correct settings of your mail server:

     # config.action_mailer.delivery_method = :smtp
     # config.action_mailer.smtp_settings = {